makerdao/community/governance/votes/templates/exec vote ex2.md

 This will reduce the protocol fee taken on the ETH market giving suppliers a larger APY.

-- WETH market varialeRateSlope1 will be decreased by 0.8% from 3.8% to 3%.
+- WETH market 'variableRateSlope1' will be decreased by 0.8% from 3.8% to 3%.

 The optimal borrow rate has been set at 4%, taking into account the change in 'variableRateSlope1' and the 'baseVariableRate' of 1%.
 This adjustment will lead to healthier utilization and better returns for suppliers and promote more deposits.

-Please review the forum post for more information about these changes.
+Please review the forum [post](https://forum.makerdao.com/t/phoenix-labs-proposed-changes-for-spark/21422) for more information about these changes.

 ## Review